 Exercise and Play

 Digging holes in the garden, wrecking plants and pulling washing off the line are all symptoms of frustrated and bored dogs.
 Dogs need an outlet for their energy and this is best channelled into exercise and play.
 Dogs need regular exercise, at least once a day for most dogs.
 Forms of exercise can include walks, off leash runs and structured play.
 Ideally, dogs should be taken to council designated areas where they can be safely let off the leash.
 All exercise should be supervised and the dog kept within calling distance.
-Dogs should always be under the control of the owner, either physically via a lead or by verbal command.
+Dogs should always be under the control of the owner, either physically via a leash or by verbal command.
 If you know that your dog does not respond to your instructions it is unwise to let him off leash.
 A large back-yard will offer the opportunity for some exercise but this is not a substitute for regular walks where your dog has the opportunity to socialise with other dogs and with humans.

 Dogs should not be exercised immediately before or after eating as it can cause problems such as bloat (which can be fatal), particularly in deep-chested dogs.